 To help you climb up the highest tiers of the ranked ladder, here are three pro tips from former professional player and head coach Wong “Chawy” Xing Lei.

-Climb faster up the League of Legends ranked ladder from Diamond to Challenger with these 3 pro tips from Chawy
+Climb the League of Legends ranked ladder faster from Diamond to Challenger with these 3 pro tips from Chawy

 1. Always remember that League of Legends is a team game